-With the advent of the Internet as the network of networks from the mid 90s onwards and its acceptance as the standard world-wide for communications between universities, research institutions. administrations. commercial organisations and individual end users, education providers started to recognise the possibilities of this new medium not only to reach new audiences but also to enhance existing education.
-This led to the creation of a new model of ICT based education and training: the electronic or virtual learning environment, integrated digital environments where the teaching and learning activity is organised and in large parts takes place.
+With the advent of the Internet as the network of networks from the mid 90s onwards and its acceptance as the standard worldwide for communications between universities, research institutions, administrations, commercial organisations and individual end-users, education providers started to recognise the possibilities of this new medium to not only reach new audiences but also to enhance existing education.
+This led to the creation of a new model of ICT-based education and training: the electronic or Virtual Learning Environment, integrated digital environments where the teaching and learning activity is organised and in large parts takes place.
 In other words, these applications are used for delivery of learning content and facilitation of the learning process.
-They can be used to electronically connect learners and the training departments whether at the same location or dispersed over a wider area.
+They can be used to connect learners and training departments electronically whether at the same location or dispersed over a wider area.
 Many electronic learning platforms have grown out of communication and collaboration tools with an important additional set of features and functionalities that make them more suitable for training purposes.
 Almost all platforms currently available are based on client/server architecture.
 In many cases, the client, located on the user side, is simply a web browser that is used to access HTML pages on the server.
 Although it is still possible to create and adopt learning environments that are completely stand alone (Computer Based Training and CD-Rom educational software) the vast majority of learning environments take advantage of enabling connections to teachers, tutors, peer learners, administrations, additional resources such as electronic libraries, simulations, the public Internet etc.

-To understand what learning environments in general can do it is useful to consider the functionalities assigned to them.
+To understand what learning environments can do it is useful to consider the functionalities assigned to them.